KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

     acrord32_sbx                                         9/4/2016 10:18:18 AM   C:\Users\kevin.marqu...
     TCD789A.tmp                                          9/8/2016 12:27:29 AM   C:\Users\kevin.marqu...

-You can see that the last column of values is cut short. `Out-File` is processing objects for the console but redirects the output to a file.
+You can see that the last column of values are cut short. `Out-File` is processing objects for the console but redirects the output to a file.
 All the issues you have getting something to format in the console will show up in your output file.
 The good news is that we have lots of other options for this that I will cover below.

 ## Save text data with Add-Content